Circuit-and-System-Intelligence/iSure-2022_Smart_Communication/README.md

 ## 2	Guidance

 1) [Folder 0](https://github.com/Circuit-and-System-Intelligence/iSure-2022_Smart_Communication/tree/main/0_Documentations) stores the documents on basic knowledge and relevant derivation written by the researcher in carrying out the project.
-2) Folder 1 covers the basic optimization algorithms applied in this project, including Particle Swarm Optimization and Conjugate Gradient Method.
+2) [Folder 1](https://github.com/Circuit-and-System-Intelligence/iSure-2022_Smart_Communication/tree/main/1_Channel-Modeling) covers the code for channel modeling used in this project:
 3) Folder 2 stores the codes computing Pearson Correlation Coefficients.
 4) Folder 3 covers some of the conventional estimation method.
 5) Folder 4 stores the codes for testing the Joint Estimator.